jesseh/dothis/README.md

 ## Todo

-* Trigger by assignment.
+* Action to activate events.
 * Output reports.
 * write test for send\_unsent
-* Write more assignable_to tests.
+* Write more assignable\_to tests.
+* Event copies should start as inactive.
+* Create action to make events active.
+* Make campaigns archivable